astronomer/docs/astro/reporting-dash-exports.md

 :::info

-Organization reporting dashboards are only available at the Enterprise product tier.
+Organization reporting dashboards are only available if you have an Enterprise product plan.

 :::